skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 14. Simplicity and Inner Calm -> Reliability
 15. Not Separateness -> Elegance

 Leslie Wauguespack expands on these ideas and applies them to software systems in [Thriving System Theory and Metaphor Driven Modeling](http://amzn.to/2iA2By4).
-You should own this book.

 Wholeness can be evaluated using the following properties: